 Offering 70 degree programs and 57 certificate programs, Cuesta features lower division academic transfer courses, vocational/technical training, short courses, continuing education, distance education, day and evening classes.
 With more than 9,600 students, Cuesta provides critical technical training in the jobs of the future.

-In addition, Allan Hancock College and Laurus College, offer associates degree and certificate programs at their Campuses and online and The University of San Luis Obispo School of Law offers legal education through a part-time weekend program.
+In addition, Allan Hancock College and Laurus College offer associates degree and certificate programs at their campuses and online and the San Luis Obispo College of Law offers legal education through a part-time weekend program.

 The Weather Channel

 Month Avg.
 High Avg.
 Low Avg.
 Precipitation

 Mar 64°F 46°F 3.97 in.

 Apr 66°F 47°F 1.39 in.